 Teachers with free accounts are limited to a small amount of assignable content per week, and the social studies content is available only with a paid account.
 Many of the science lessons are also locked past the first lesson.
 Account pricing is not available on the website and is provided only through a quote request form.

-Using Freckle's numerous and varied resources, students can become fluent in key skills they need to master learning concepts across subject areas.
-Students receive timely feedback, and they'll have access to virtual manipulatives such as number lines, graphs, shapes, highlighting tools, and more.
-Teachers can also scaffold reading passages across subject areas, enabling students to comprehend at their level as they practice skills.
-Since Front Row is adaptive, students will progress to more challenging content within the domain as they achieve mastery.
-While the pre-assessments provide a good diagnostic baseline for monitoring student progress, younger students might need some help getting started while more advanced students may have to answer multiple low-level questions before they're challenged.
+Using Freckle's expansive library of resources, students can become fluent in key skills needed to master learning concepts across subject areas.
+Students receive timely feedback, and they'll have access to virtual supports, such as calculators, highlighters, videos, read-aloud, and a scratch pad.
+Teachers can also scaffold reading passages across subject areas, enabling students to comprehend at their level without sacrificing content knowledge.
+They can also give students Spanish-language support.

 Since Freckle is adaptive, students will progress to more challenging content within the domain as they achieve mastery.
 The pre-assessments are only a few questions and provide a good, leveled understanding of where the student is starting from.
 Further materials are then adjusted to that level.
 This allows students to work on concepts similar to those their peers are working on, but at their own level.
 It also allows teachers to group students from multiple grades together and have them work on materials at their own level (good for homeschooling, virtual classrooms, or other alternative school systems).